Applying for Internships

 Most industries have job boards through their associations, or independently, that list available internships and jobs.
 Download the Career Web Links (PDF) to search these specific sites.

 APU has a subscription to Internships.com, an international internship resource to give you access to thousands of internships worldwide!
-Check out our Survival Guide for the Job and Internship Search (PDF) to access this resource for FREE.
+Check out our Job and Internship Search (PDF) to access this resource for FREE.

 The No. 1 way to find openings is through your network.
 By informing your network what types of internships you are interested in, you are more likely you to get connected to someone who has an opening.
 A personal referral is always better than blindly applying online.